 \subsection{Dataset Description}

 The data utilized in this research to detect brain strokes were gathered from a public source and a local clinic.
 We initially collected two datasets.
 The name of Dataset 1 is the Brain Stroke CT Image Dataset \cite{dataset2501}, which contains 2501 images, and the name of Dataset 2 is the brain-stroke-prediction-ct-scan-image-dataset \cite{dataset2515}, which consists of 2515 images.
 Together, the two datasets consist of 5016 data.
-However, Dataset 1 comprises CT scan images into stroke and normal brain data, whereas Dataset 2 consists CT scan images into ischemic and hemorrhagic strokes.
+However, Dataset 1 comprises CT scan images of stroke and normal brain data, whereas Dataset 2 consists of CT scan images of ischemic and hemorrhagic strokes.
 Initially, both datasets contained binary classifications.
 With the help of an expert, we merged the two datasets to construct a three-class dataset comprising Normal, Ischemic, and Hemorrhagic categories.
-This integration involved incorporating all data from Dataset 2 while selectively include only the normal brain data from Dataset 1.
+This integration involved incorporating all data from Dataset 2 while selectively including only the normal brain data from Dataset 1.
 During this process, we removed 424 instances from the original 1,551 normal brain images to enhance the dataset's quality and relevance.
 Additionally, we supplemented the dataset by incorporating 177 new normal instances obtained from a local clinic in Bangladesh.

 The newly generated dataset consists of 3819 CT scan images, split into three categories: Train, Test, and Validation.
 There are 2397 images in the training set, 919 in the test set, and 503 in the validation set.
-The three categories of normal, hemorrhagic, and ischemic images are applied to each of these groups showed in Table \ref{tab:dt}.
+The three categories of normal, hemorrhagic, and ischemic images are applied to each of these groups, as shown in Table \ref{tab:dt}.
 Samples of each class of brain stroke images are displayed in Fig. \ref{fig:bi}